Cleveland Browns vs. Detroit Lions NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Lions stats and trends

-- Detroit has played nine games, with five wins against the spread.

-- This year, the Lions have one ATS win in two games as an underdog of 11.5 points or more.
+- The Lions have been underdogs by 10.5 points or more two times this season and covered the spread once.

-- Detroit has gone over the point total in 33.3% of its opportunities this season (three times in nine games with a set point total).
+- Detroit's games this year have gone over the point total in 33.3% of its opportunities (three times in nine games with a set point total).

-- In games that Detroit piles up more than 323.9 yards, the team is 2-2 against the spread and 0-4 overall.
+- Detroit is 2-2 against the spread and 0-4 overall when the team totals over 323.9 yards.

-- This season the Lions have turned the ball over 11 times, three more than the Browns' takeaways (8).

 Home and road insights

-- Cleveland has covered the spread twice at home, and is 3-2 overall there, this season.
+- Cleveland has hit the over twice in five home games this year.

 - Detroit is 3-2 against the spread, and 0-4-1 overall, in away games.

-- Detroit has gone over the total once in five away games this year.
+- Detroit has hit the over once in five away games this season.

 Powered by Data Skrive.